Optimization under second order constraints: are the finite element discretizations consistent ?: Consistency of the FEM

 \subsubsection{The subharmonicity constraint}

 Let us assume we discretize the constraint $\Delta u \geq 0$ by

 for all $j$ index of an edge midpoint interior to $\Omega$.
 One may then state a Proposition (which proof is left to the reader):

-\begin{proposition} The discretization of the linear part of the convexity constraint according to (\ref{eq20.5}) on a mesh like in Figure \ref{fig4} ($h=\Delta x =\Delta y$) gives the same series expansion, whether the edge is vertical, horizontal or diagonal:
+\begin{proposition} The discretization of the linear part of the convexity constraint according to (\ref{eq20.5}) on a mesh as in Figure \ref{fig4} ($h=\Delta x =\Delta y$) gives the same series expansion, whether the edge is vertical, horizontal or diagonal:

 for any $j$ index of an edge midpoint interior to $\Omega$.
-Such a discretization is consistent. \end{proposition}
+Such a discretization of an inequality constraint is consistent. \end{proposition}

-One question remains: if we discretize the subharmonicity (or the convexity) constraint only at edge midpoints, is it enough constraints or not ?
+Various questions remain.
+If we discretize the subharmonicity (or the convexity) constraint only at edge midpoints, is it enough constraints or not ?
+More generaly, the amount of constraints compared to the amount of degrees of freedom (dof) should be discussed.
+The relevance of this question seems to be the conclusion of most recent articles like \cite{Mirebeau_14,Merigot_Oudet_14,Aguilera_Morin_09}.